wannier-berri/wannier-berri-org/source/methods.rst

 Scanning multiple Fermi levels
 ---------------------------------------------

+**Note : the implementation described below is replaced in the code by a better one**

 It is often needed to study anomalous Hall conductivity (AHC) not only for the pristine Fermi level :math:`E_F`, but considering it as a free parameter :math:`\epsilon`.
 On the one hand it gives an estimate of the